-The dollar value for the Culcairn Solar Farm Community Benefit Sharing Program is \$150,000 per annum for the lifetime of the project, a total estimated figure of \$4.8 million.
+The dollar value for the Culcairn Solar Farm Community Benefit Sharing Program is \$300,000 per annum for the lifetime of the project, including \$150,000 for the Community Benefit Fund, and \$150,000 for the Voluntary Planning Agreement, for, a total estimated figure of \$9.2 million.

-Another indirect community benefit-sharing component is Neoen will enter into a Voluntary Planning Agreement with the Greater Hume Shire.
+Necen has entered into a Voluntary Planning Agreement with the Greater Hume Shire.
 The sum is \$150,000 annually (CPI indexed) for the lifetime of the project.
 This proposal has been agreed upon with Council, who have indicated they would allocate it towards improving roads.
+The first VPA construction payment has been made to Greater Hume Shire Council in January 2024.
+Necen has also made a good faith offer to Council on the 19 December 2024 to make an additional one-off construction disruption payment to Council at the start of the BESS construction.